 But it wasn’t until 1979, at the age of 61, that Marian McPartland became a household name for millions of jazz lovers and public radio fans - through her insightful interviews and performances with fellow musicians, on Piano Jazz.

-Paul de Barros says Piano Jazz has endured for so long because it was unique.
+Paul de Barros says Piano Jazz endured for so long because it was unique.

-At the age of 94, McPartland is now out of the public eye.
+McPartland passed away Tuesday night at the age of 95.
 But de Barros says she’ll never be out of the minds and hearts of the millions of jazz fans that she entertained and educated for decades.